 - “Toward a Figurative Materialism: A Slight Manifesto.”
 English Language Notes Vol 51, No 2 (Fall/Winter 2013).
 61-77.

 - Ariel’s Ecology: Personhood and Colonialism in the American Tropics, 1760-1820 (University of Minnesota Press, 2013).

 - “Under Water.”
 With Michael Ziser.
 American Literature Vol 84, No 2 (June 2012) 233-241.

-- “Swamp Sublime.: Ecological Resistance in the American Plantation Zone.”
+- “Swamp Sublime: Ecological Resistance in the American Plantation Zone.”
 PMLA 123 (2008) 340-357.

 Scholarship and Current Projects

 Professor Allewaert’s research integrates literary analysis with political and environmental theory to contribute to an American studies that attends to the flows and structures of colonialism that shape the Western hemisphere.
-This hemispheric orientation of the field develops through sub- and supra-national frames and problematics in an effort to uncover understandings of personhood, community, and place that were etiolated by earlier organizations of the field.
+This hemispheric orientation of the field develops through sub- and supra-national frames and problematics in an effort to uncover understandings of personhood, community, place, and aesthetics that were overlooked by earlier organizations of the field.
 Her book Ariel’s Ecology (University of Minnesota, 2013) argues that in the American plantation zone human bodies were experienced and mythologized not as integrated political subjects but as bodies in parts.
 She investigates how this experience and mythology of the body shaped art forms of the period, particularly Anglo European and Afro American travel writing as well as Afro American oral stories and fetishes, considering also the implications of this experience of the body for personhood and political life.